mehull-26/mehull-26/README.md

 ## About

-I build systems from first principles in C++.
+I like building systems from first principles.
 My work sits around simulation, graphics, and computational modelling of physical processes.

 Graphics pulled me into low-level computing: rendering pipelines, GPU parallelism, and how math becomes visuals.
 That eventually extended into numerical simulation and system design.

 Current priorities:
 - Data structures & algorithms
-- Large-scale Hodgkin–Huxley simulation
+- Biophysical neuron model simulation
 - Returning to graphics through small rendering experiments

 ---